The Forest

 Drip irrigation was also installed, all irrigation is sourced from an underground bore on the property.
 Rain sensors within the irrigation system ensure our precious resource of water is used only when required.

 Building our Chook Pen using re-purposed materials began in early 2016, the concept for a combination of ‘roam free runs and an enclosed safe area that is labour free.
 The chickens will be able to ‘take themselves to roost’ using a layered post system that foxes cannot climb.
-A water tank and float system has been installed for fresh supply of water and YVE guests enjoy the eggs fresh from our chickens while they consume our organic waste!
+A water tank and float system have been installed for a fresh supply of water and YVE guests enjoy the eggs fresh from our chickens while they consume our organic waste!
 This fits our sustainability ethos perfectly.
 With 40 chickens that ‘roam free’ in long ‘runs’ along with some seed, they enjoy the plants that have gone to seed from the Edible Forest and also fallen fruit from the orchard; a complete cycle!

 The ‘pond’ was further dug out to allow for water flow and filled with a powder that sealed the base to eliminate water loss through the ground.
 A small ‘rock fountain’ for water movement was installed.

 A fence enclosing the Edible Forest was erected.
-A small rabbit proof fence was also established around the perimeter.
+A small rabbit-proof fence was also established around the perimeter.

 STAGE 6: Final Stage - 2017